-As a kid, I wasn’t interested in Captain Underpants, so as an adult, I wasn’t excited to hear DreamWorks was turning it into a movie.
-I changed my mind when I saw the trailer.
-It has a great art style and I laughed at some of the jokes.
+As a kid, I wasn’t interested in Captain Underpants, so as an adult, I wasn’t excited to hear DreamWorks was turning it into a movie, but I somewhat changed my mind when I saw the trailer.
+It had a great art style and I laughed at some of the jokes.
 Now let’s see if Captain Underpants: The First Epic Movie lives up to its trailer.

 Overview: Two mischievous fourth-grade boys draw comics about a superhero called Captain Underpants.
 When their school principal threatens to place them in separate classes, they hypnotize him and turn him into their comic book creation.
 Together, they battle a supervillain called Professor Poopypants.

 Review: The way the movie translates 2D characters into 3D versions is adorable.
 It reminds me of what Blue Sky did with The Peanuts Movie, though The Peanuts Movie was an even better film.
 Interestingly, the animation for Captain Underpants was outsourced to Mikros Image as part of a new DreamWorks strategy to reduce costs.
 The result is nowhere near as epic as How To Train Your Dragon 2, but for a movie that’s set in an elementary school, it gets the job done.
 It also uses inventive animation tricks to make up for the lack of expensive visual effects.
-The hand-drawn sequences, varied transitions, and fourth wall breaks infuse the final product with dynamism and fun.
+The hand-drawn sequences, varied transitions, and fourth wall breaks infuse the final product with a fun dynamism.